yammer/model_attribute/README.md

 user.attributes # => {:name=>"Charlie"}
 # attributes_for_json omits defaults to keep the JSON compact
 user.attributes_for_json # => {}
-# you can add them back in if you need them
+# You can add them back in if you need them
 user.attributes_for_json.merge(user.class.attribute_defaults) # => {:name=>"Charlie"}
 # A default isn't a change
 user.changes # => {}